-Our customers and stakeholders look for information on our websites.
-We have now designed an improved governance framework for our new websites, which were built in 2019.
+Our customers and stakeholders refer to our websites for information.
+We have designed an improved governance framework for our new websites, which went live in 2019.

 The build was overseen by our Think Digital Steering Group.
-Our Internal Audit team worked with this group to create a clear process for how we assure the quality of key information posted on the website.
-This includes having named owners for all information, set dates for when information goes live and expires, and regular reviews of information to ensure it continues to be accurate.
+Our Internal Audit team worked with this group to create a clear process for how we will assure the quality of key information posted on the new website.
+This includes having named owners for all information, set dates for when information goes live and expires, and regular reviews of information to ensure its ongoing accuracy.